richardstartin/richardstartin.github.io/_posts/2019-07-24-vectorised-byte-operations.md

 |11 |shiftLogical|thrpt|1      |5      |1.948405 |0.007283           |ops/us|8           |1030       |

-That's a huge improvement in a minor JDK release - perhaps releasing two versions of Java per year is a good thing after all?
+This is a huge improvement in a minor JDK release - perhaps releasing two versions of Java per year is a good thing after all?
-Here is the JDK13 vectorised loop body from perfasm:
+Here is the JDK13 vectorised loop body from perfasm (see [`vpsrlw`](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#text=_mm256_srl_epi16&expand=5479)):

 ```asm
   0.29%           ││││        │   0x00007f0090365bf3:   vmovdqu 0x10(%rdi,%r9,1),%ymm2